stoplightio/studio/README.md

 ![](assets/images/form-editor.png)

-To find out more about how you can quickly draft and design APIs without writing a single line of JSON or YAML, see [here](designing-apis/10-getting-started).
+To find out more about how you can quickly design and prototype APIs without writing a single line of JSON or YAML, see [here](designing-apis/10-getting-started).

 ## JSON Schema Modeling